antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 may sense you aren't learning as much as you did in the past.
 That's a warning signal for me: things have to change**.

 **Give you some space to experiment and do things that motivates you** is essential to be successful in the long term.
 They may be not the most urgent things for the company but, in my experience, that's exactly why they are important. **Principals should be able to see to the future and start that journey.** If you are stuck all the time in what's urgent, it's very difficult to do that.
+Nacho Garmilla, another of my mentors, wrote in [a comment] that the flexibility of the role can help on this: you don't have to limit yourself to your usual tasks but you can even contribute in other areas if it's something motivating.

 There is an excellent article about this: [Being glue].
 It's from the perspective of a junior software engineer who wants to be promoted but it